kpunno/windowstore/README.md

 # windowstore

-no clutter sidepanel for chrome save and restore windows
+chrome extension for account-synced storage and retrieval of multitab windows